hx-ever/ESP32-Drone/README.md

 ## ⚠️ Disclaimer

 This is not my original project.
 All core credit goes to **Max Imagination** for designing and sharing the ESP32 Drone.

+## 📜 License

+I could not find a clear license in the original repository.
+As such, I am treating this as **"All Rights Reserved" by the original author**.

+This project exists purely for **personal learning and documentation**.
+I do not claim ownership of the original code or design.
+If you are the original author and would like this removed or modified, please contact me.